 Section 7(3) of the Bill seeks to introduce provisions about the amendment of LDPs.
 The use of the terms "take into account" and "have regard to" may imply a greater or lesser duty.
-We do not know whether "take account of" is intended to reflect a higher duty than "have regard to" and how the decision-making on these terms would differ.
+It is not clear whether "take account of" is intended to reflect a higher duty than "have regard to" and how the decision-making on these terms would differ.
 For example, do the provisions entitle a planning authority to disregard the NPF which has been approved by the Parliament?
-We anticipate that any potential significant conflict between the NPF and LDP would be picked up during the evidence report examination process however this is not clear from the terms of the Bill.
+We anticipate that any potential significant conflict between the